sonykus/vagrant-chef-mongodb/README.md

 My TARGETS to achieve with this small weekend project have been to:
 - play around with Vagrant using Chef as a provisioner.
-- learn how to set up Chef, provision a Chef Server and a ChefDK box, and how to configure everything programatically.
+- learn how to set up Chef, provision a Chef Server and a ChefDK box, and configure everything programatically.
-- create an small cookbook for spawning up MongoDB servers.
+- create a small cookbook for spawning up MongoDB servers.
 - build 3x MongoDB boxes with Chef using my own cookbook and recipes created above.
 - set up replication between the 3x Mongo boxes, using a simple Chef recipe to configure the replica set.
 - automate all of the above down to a single "vagrant up" command.
-- sit back and watch The Blinkenlights as everything comes together, with no interaction required.
+- sit back and watch The Blinkenlights as it all comes together, with no interaction required.

 NOTES: